Roboy/SDFusionViaPoints/docs/index.rst

 **Use:**

-To use this script you need a machine running Windows with Autodesk Fusion 360 installed.
-Furthermore your robot model needs to be in Fusion and you need to modify it as specified here.
-Please make yourself familiar with the concept of joints that Autodesk Fusion uses, opposed to the concept of constraining motion that most other CAD programs use.
+To use this addon you need a machine running Windows with Autodesk Fusion 360 installed.
+Furthermore your robot model needs to be in Fusion.

 **Develop:**

-To develop this script further you need to be familiar with python, the SDFormat and the Autodesk Fusion API.
-Furthermore you need a basic understanding of how CAD programs work internally.
-Additionally you need to know about robot links, joints, kinematic chains and rotation matrices.
+To develop this addon further you need to be familiar with python, the SDFormat and our custon definition of via-points in it and the Autodesk Fusion API.
 You can find the Fusion API User's and Reference Manual here: http://help.autodesk.com/view/fusion360/ENU/?guid=GUID-A92A4B10-3781-4925-94C6-47DA85A4F65A .

 Helpful Links: